nasd4q/while-preparing-for-ocp/REMEMBERTHIS.md

 * String does override equals(), StringBuilder does not and inherits that of Object.
 * A method of StringBuilder : public StringBuilder delete(int start, int end)
+* StringBuilder defines : `public void ensureCapacity(int minimumCapacity)` ( If the current capacity is less than the argument, the new capacity is the larger of: the minimumCapacity argument - or - twice the old capacity, plus 2.
+If the minimumCapacity argument is nonpositive, this method takes no action and simply returns.)
+* StringBuilder defines : `public StringBuilder(int capacity)` Constructs a string builder with no characters in it and an initial capacity specified by the capacity argument.

 #### `equals()`